manuel-QA-portfolio/qa-automation/README.md

 ## 📁 Repository Structure

 qa-portfolio/
-├── cucumber/ # Acceptance tests with Cucumber, WireMock, and Testcontainers ├── karate/ # API tests with Karate DSL
+├── cucumber/ # Acceptance tests with Cucumber, WireMock, and Testcontainers
+├── karate/ # API tests with Karate DSL
 └── README.md # This file

-markdown
-Copiar
-Editar

 Each subfolder includes:
 - A technical README